Code-Institute-Submissions/Into-Scent/README.md

 ## UX

 This site is designed to provide the basic knowledge and safe usage of natural plant extracts / essential oils for those who are new to aromatherapy or would like to improve the health of body and mind, offering different types of workshops.
-The user is able to see what workshops are currently organised and  to book a workshops online.
+The user is able to see what workshops are currently organised and  to book workshops online.
 It is also possible to make an enquiry or request by filling a form.

 ### User Stories

 - As a parent, I am looking into some ways to bond with my baby.
 Meantime I would like to learn about essential oils and the benefits of massage.
 - As a new to aromatherapy, I would like to learn the basics about essential oils and to be able to use them at home.
-- As a (potential/curious user), I am looking for some kind of alternatives to improve my physical and mental health in the most natural way possible.
+- As a (potential/curious user), I am looking for alternatives to improve my physical and mental health in the most natural way possible.

 ### The site owner's aim